Tooth extractions have been performed for centuries. Although hard to believe, it is true.

-Tooth extraction in other words is the pulling of a specific tooth.
-There are many reasons for the need for a tooth extraction which can be broken down into three subcategories: a need for room, infection, or risk of infection.
+Tooth extraction involves removing, or pulling, a specific tooth.
+There are many reasons for tooth extraction, which can be broken down into three subcategories: a need for room, stopping infection, or preventing infection.

 An overly crowded mouth could be a problem if your individualized treatment plan includes the use of dentures, dental implants, or other orthopedic treatments to straighten your teeth.
 If there is not enough room due to too many teeth in a smaller mouth, the extraction of a tooth is a common solution.

-Extractions can also be a solution to prevent infections caused by other treatments outside of the dentist, such as chemotherapy or having an organ transplant.
-It may also be a treatment option for preventing periodontal gum disease, which is the loosening of teeth because of an infection of the tissues and the bones that surround and support the teeth.
+Tooth extractions can also be a solution to prevent infections caused by other treatments outside of the dentist, such as chemotherapy or having an organ transplant.
+It may also be a treatment option for preventing periodontal gum disease, which causes loosening of teeth because of an infection of the tissues and the bones that surround and support the teeth.

 How Is a Tooth Extraction Performed?

 To begin, our dentists will take a digital radiographic shot (dental x-ray) of your mouth and do a thorough oral dental exam.
-This is to ensure the teeth and gums surrounding the area of the subject tooth are healthy.
-Once your mouth has been inspected and treated, our dentists will give a local anesthetic which will then leave the area for the extraction numb.
+The digital x-rays will provide the dentist with enough information to ensure the teeth, gums, and area surrounding the tooth are healthy.
+Once your mouth has been inspected and treated, our dentists will administer a local anesthetic, which will then leave the area for the extraction numb.

 Our professionals will use a device called forceps to take a grip of the tooth and gently rock it back and forth.
 This will loosen the tooth from the jawbone that holds it in place.
 The anesthesia that our dentists give in the beginning will make this loosening motion feel like pressure, but not pain.

 If you feel that a tooth extraction might help your comfort and the look and feel of your smile, call our professionals at Singing River Dentistry at 256 - 562 - 4001 today.
+We will begin with a dental exam and x-ray to find out the status of your tooth.
 We are here to assist you with your smile!